top of page

 The security company first collaborates with the business to set clear objectives, scope, and parameters for the assessment.

-• Define scope and objectives: The company determines the areas to be assessed, which could be the entire organization, a single location, or specific high-value departments.
+• Define Scope and Objectives: The company determines the areas to be assessed.
+This could be the entire organization, a single location, or specific high-value departments.
 Objectives may include enhancing safety, ensuring regulatory compliance, or protecting against specific threats.

 With a complete asset list, the security company identifies what could cause harm and how a threat could exploit weaknesses.